 as a group (e.g. when crossing roads, or when males are hunting monkeys or patrolling borders).
-Their thinking is Machiavellian: keeping track of dominance and alliance within the rest of the group with a view to how this affects themselves.
+Their thinking is Machiavellian: keeping track of dominances and alliances within the rest of the group with a view to how this affects their own status.
 Their daily foraging activities are not cooperative: they just land up at a fruit tree, and all spread out to gather fruit next to each other.
 As there is little or no cooperation, there is correspondingly very little need for partner choice.
 Joint action and thinking, and partner choice